adacheling/hw02/README.md

 solutions, which is more convenient than NYU classes, in particular, for programming assignments.

-Put your solution into the file `solution.md`.
+Put your solution into the file [`solution.md`](solution.md).
 Once you have completed the assignment, you can submit your solution by pushing the modified file to GitHub.
-This can be done by opening a terminal in the repositories's root directory and executing the following commands in the :
+This can be done by opening a terminal in the repository's root directory and then executing the following commands in the terminal:

 ```bash
 git add .